bifromqio/bifromq-docs/website/docs/06_plugin/5_plugin_practice.md

 ---
 sidebar_position: 5
-title: "Plugin Practice and Notice"
+title: "BifroMQ Plugin Practice and Notice"
 ---
 # Plugin Practice and Notice in BifroMQ
 BifroMQ is a powerful messaging system that allows seamless communication between itself and customized services.